The decoupled extended Kalman filter for dynamic exponential-family factorization models: Dynamic Exponential Family Factorization Models

-MF models typically assume that the observations are Gaussian, or occasionally Bernoulli, e.g., see \cite{mnih2008probabilistic, koren2009matrix}, so our setup generalizes these models to observations in other exponential family distributions that can be more natural modeling choices for different kinds of data.
-In addition, applying the DEKF to these models allows for user and item vector drift, and enables applications, such as explore/exploit, that need the uncertainty of parameter estimates.
+MF models typically assume that the observations are univariate Gaussian, or occasionally Bernoulli, e.g., see \citet{mnih2008probabilistic} and \citet{koren2009matrix}, so our setup generalizes these models to observations in other exponential family distributions that can be more natural for different kinds of data.
+In addition, applying the DEKF to these models allows for user and item vector drift, and enables explore/exploit applications.

-\item \textbf{Tensor factorization (TF).} The CANDECOMP / PARAFAC (CP) decomposition of an order-$q$ tensor~\cite{Kolda:2009} has entities for each of the $q$ dimensions of the tensor.
+\item \textbf{Tensor factorization (TF).} The CANDECOMP / PARAFAC (CP) decomposition of an order-$q$ tensor, described in \citet{Kolda:2009}, has entities for each of the $q$ dimensions of the tensor.
 When $q=2$, the model is equivalent to MF with two kinds of entities, users and items.
 Each entity in a TF model is described by a vector in $\RR^a$ for a small $a \in \ZZ^+,$ and is associated with one of the $q$ modes, e.g., users for mode one and items for mode two when $q=2$.
-Similarly, $\bd{\theta}$ consists of stacking all these vectors together.
+Similarly, $\theta$ consists of stacking all these vectors together.
 Each observation $y$ is univariate, and describes the interaction between $q$ entities, one per mode.
-Denote the corresponding entity vectors involved in the observation by $\bd{\xi}_{1}, \ldots, \bd{\xi}_{q}$.
-The signal is defined as $\bd{\lambda} = \sum_{l=1}^{a} \big(\prod_{i=1}^{q} \bd{\xi}_{i l}\big)$.
+Denote the corresponding entity vectors involved in the observation by $\xi_{1}, \ldots, \xi_{q}$.
+The signal is defined as $\lambda = \sum_{l=1}^{a} \big(\prod_{i=1}^{q} \xi_{i l}\big)$, where $\xi_{i l}$ is the $l$-th entry of $\xi_i$.
 Note that when $q=2$ the signal is the same as in MF models.
-Our setup offers similar advantages in TF models as in MF models: more flexible observations, parameter drift, and uncertainty estimates.
+Our setup offers similar advantages in TF models as in MF models: flexible observations, parameter drift, and uncertainty estimates.

-\item \textbf{Factorization machines (FM).} These models, introduced in \cite{rendle2010factorization}, typically have univariate responses, and include univariate regression, MF, and tensor models as special cases.
+\item \textbf{Factorization machines (FM).} These models, introduced in \citet{rendle2010factorization}, typically have univariate responses, and include univariate regression, MF, and tensor models as special cases.